The Commonwealth Education Good Practice Award was launched in 2005 to celebrate and promote good practice in education throughout the Commonwealth.

-Commonwealth Ministries of Education, educational institutions and civil society organisations, providing or promoting primary and secondary education, can submit Good Practices taking place in their country in one or more of the following eight Action Areas:
+Commonwealth ministries of education, educational institutions and civil society organisations, providing or promoting primary and secondary education, are invited to submit Good Practices taking place in their country in one or more of the following eight Action Areas: